gvwilson/thirdbit/teaching/marketing.md

 the attention paid to any particular interruption decreases.
 As this happens,
 _[positioning](gloss.html#positioning)_ becomes more important.
-Positioning is what sets your offering apart from others: it's the "unlike" section of your elevator pitches.
+Positioning (sometimes also called "differentiation") is what sets your offering apart from others: it's the "unlike" section of your elevator pitches.
 When you are reaching out to people who are already generally familiar with your field, this is what you should emphasize,